The Foundry

 of them.

 Files are stored on disk as themselves—real directories, original filenames, no hashed artifacts, no sidecar metadata files.
 A filesystem watcher detects changes in real time.
 Backup archives capture everything in a single ZIP, including plugin configurations and npm-installed plugins.
+Since 4.6, backup and restore also preserve your global text replacement rules— the full rule set, not merely the master switch—so a restored instance arrives with all its editorial corrections intact.
 The Foundryman believes your data should be legible, portable, and yours.

 The Build Pipeline